polterguy/polterguy.github.io/dashboard/sql-studio/index.md

 ## SQL Studio features

 The _"Safe mode"_ slider prevents you from selecting more than 200 records from your database in one go.
 If you need to select more records you must turn this slider _off_.
-However, if you return thousands of records with some SQL statement, your server might become unresponsive, and/or you may end up exhausting your server's memory or your client's memory.
+However, if you return thousands of records with some SQL statement, your cloudlet might become unresponsive, and/or you may end up exhausting your cloudlet's memory or your client's memory.

 When you execute SQL, you can run your entire statement, or highlight part of it in the code editor and execute only the selected portion.
 If you have a selection, only the selected SQL is executed - which is handy when your editor contains several statements and you only want to run one of them.